Storting election, election survey

 Act on Official Statistics and Statistics Norway §§ 10 and 20.

-A total of 2950 persons were contacted for interview.
-The number of non-respondents was 888 or 31,4 per cent of the total sample.
 Non-response may lead to sample bias.
 If the percentage of non-respondents in different groups deviates to a considerable degree, the net sample (the sample of persons interviewed) will only approximately have the same statistical proportion as the gross sample (the sample selected for interviewing)

 In principle, statements about bias because of non-response must be linked to variables.
 If one has found that there is no bias because of non-response in a certain variable, this does not imply that there is no effect of non-response on other variables, and vice versa.